xmlking/svelte-starter-kit/docs/hasura.md

 # Export metadata and save it in migrations/metadata.yaml file:
 hasura metadata export

-# Show changes between server metadata and the exported metadata file:
-hasura metadata diff
-# Reload all the metadata information from database:
-hasura metadata reload
-# Apply Hasura Metadata
-hasura metadata apply

 # Create a new seed by exporting data from tables already present in the database:
 hasura seed create tz_policies_seed --database-name postgresdb --from-table tz_policies
 # Export data from multiple tables:
 hasura seed create customer_order_seed --database-name postgresdb --from-table customer --from-table order
 # Apply only a particular file:
-hasura seed apply --file 1670797452175_customer_order_seed.sql --database-name postgresdb
+hasura seed apply --file 1672767205525_customer_order_seed.sql --database-name postgresdb

 # To apply all the Migrations present in the `migrations/` directory and the Metadata present in the `metadata/` directory on a new, "fresh",
 # instance of the Hasura Server at http://another-server-instance.hasura.app: